Empowering women with epilepsy…

-The world of sexual development, menstruation, contraception, fertility and pregnancy is complex, but when you have epilepsy, there are extra issues you need to know about.
+Navigating the world as a woman is complex, right through from puberty and sexual development, to menstruation, fertility, contraception, pregnancy, and menopause.
+But when you have epilepsy, there are extra issues to consider.

 To get started and learn more about epilepsy in general and what women in particular should know, see our introduction to epilepsy in women.